 - Putting on the dress

-- Some bridal portraits or portraits of the bride with the bridesmaids
+- Bridal portraits and portraits of the bride with the bridesmaids or close family members

 For a typical wedding, a good general rule to capture all of that is to have your photographer show up about 60 to 90 minutes before you want to be finished getting ready and move on to the next part of the day.
 We also find that most guys wait until the end to get ready and it doesn't take them that long so we recommend you base your start time around the bride :)

 There are of course exceptions, and for us we ultimately care about what's important to each couple.
 We've had weddings where getting ready started much earlier for unique events taking place.
 We've documented grooms leaving early in the morning to hand pick wild flowers to be used for the ceremony.
-We've documented all of the women in the bride's family carrying out a special tradition of having bacon and ice cream for breakfast.
+We've documented all of the women in the bride's family carrying out a multi-generation tradition of having bacon and ice cream for breakfast.
 We've documented couples helping setup the venue themselves before moving on to getting ready.
-We've also documented guys playing laser tag and guys playing football.
-Therefore, if you have an event before the getting ready process that you want to remember then definitely plan your start time around that.
+We've also documented guys playing laser tag and football.
+If you have an event before the getting ready process that you want to remember then definitely plan your start time around that!

-Next, let's talk about the middle of the day and how to factor portrait time into a photography timeline that could expand or contract your overall schedule.
+Next, let's talk about the middle of the day and how to factor portrait time and reception details into a photography timeline that could expand or contract your overall schedule.

 Finding Your End Time